exercism/docs/using/faqs.md

 ## Who is behind Exercism?

-Exercism's two co-founders are [Katrina Owen](http://www.kytrinyx.com/) and [Jeremy Walker](https://https://ihid.info).
+Exercism's two co-founders are [Katrina Owen](http://www.kytrinyx.com/) and [Jeremy Walker](https://ihid.info).

-Exercism was originally founded by [Katrina Owen](http://www.kytrinyx.com/).
+Exercism was originally founded by [Katrina](http://www.kytrinyx.com/).
 Katrina is a polyglot developer and Ruby Hero award winner who accidentally became a developer while pursuing a degree in molecular biology.
 She began nitpicking code back in 2006 while volunteering at JavaRanch, and got hooked.
 When programming, her focus is on automation, workflow optimization, and refactoring.
 She cares deeply about open source and contributes to several projects outside of Exercism.

-In 2016, Jeremy joined as co-founder, and he is currently Exercism's CEO.
+In 2016, [Jeremy](https://ihid.info) joined as co-founder, and he is currently Exercism's CEO.
-Jeremy is a social entrepeneur and software developer.
+Jeremy is a social entrepeneur and software developer, passionate about equality and creating opportunity for everyone.
 In addition to Exericsm, he is the co-founder of the [Wellbeing and Teambuilding platform](https://kaido.org), Kaido.

 In addition to this [leadership team](/team), Exercism has a [small full- and part-time team](/team/staff), and is supported by thousands of wonderful volunteers who have crafted the various language tracks and exercises that made Exercism so popular.